 Light Running Socks

-Possibly the smallest of many advantages of hiking in trail running shoes: your spare pair of socks will weigh less.
-I only bring one spare pair of hiking socks, and rinse and rotate frequently.
-If I’m craving luxury or hiking in wet conditions I might bring a warmer pair for sleeping.
+One of many advantages of hiking in trail running shoes: they pair well with lightweight running socks.
+When backpacking I usually bring one spare pair of hiking socks, and rinse and rotate frequently.
+If I’m craving luxury or hiking in wet conditions I might bring a third warmer pair for sleeping.
 While some synthetic socks cause hot spots on my toes and heels, I’ve had very good luck with both Drymax and Smartwool running socks.

 If you’re into cutting backpack weight, you might also enjoy these articles:

 - Hiking in trail running shoes: why you might want to ditch your hiking boots

 - 3 simple no-cook backpacking breakfast ideas

 Or, you can go straight to the full list of hiking and backpacking resources.

 There’s more where this came from!
 Sign up here for occasional emails full of inspiration and information about backpacking and hiking.

 If you found this article helpful, please consider sharing so more people can benefit from it: